hugoaguirre/gouh/content/posts/load-balancers.md

 ## How does a request get processed by a Load Balancer?

 1. Request is received
-2. Request then is evaluated:  <br>
+2. Request then is evaluated:

   LB determines which server or resource should handle the request using a balancing algorithm taking in consideration the following things:
     - Server capacity and response time
     - Number of active connections